Induction, recursion, replacement and the ordinals

 The special condition above seems to be new with me; it is what is needed to force X to have ⊤.

-It works out the theory from Well Founded Coalgebras and Recursion in the category of posets (maybe others) using both general subsets with the restricted order and lower subsets as the class of “monos”.
+This works out the theory from Well Founded Coalgebras and Recursion in the category of posets using both general subsets with the restricted order and lower subsets as the class of “monos”.

 The first few plump ordinals are calculated in the topos of presheaves on a single arrow over classical sets, showing that this requires Replacement for ω· 2.